 Following the footsteps of the successful Landfill Methane Outreach Program (LMOP) – itself aimed at reducing GHG emissions at landfills and recycling facilities throughout the nation by guiding a CH4 capture, storage, and utilization program – the CPP demonstrated a concerted, bi-partisan effort to continue the process of climate purification through the reduction of GHG emissions stemming from fossil fuel power plants (these most often took the form of centralized, coal-fired power plants).
 The effectiveness of LMOP, itself, is also threatened as its GHG reduction-capabilities may be compromised by proposed rule-changes within the EPA.

-The scaling-back of the CPP, let alone its elimination, could have dire effects on the health of millions of Americans (see below), most often having the greatest impact on the most vulnerable populations throughout the country, including the poor, elderly, and infirmed.
+The scaling-back of the CPP, let alone its elimination, could have dire effects on the health of millions of Americans (see graph), most often having the greatest impact on the most vulnerable populations throughout the country, including the poor, elderly, and infirmed.
 This is clearly an unacceptable trade for the vast majority of people involved in the transaction, and will be bad for business, regardless of the Administration’s claims.
 The very same goes for the Department of the Interior and its assertion that the privatization of Bears Ears and Grand Staircase National Monuments.